MOSEK/mosek.rust/doc/source/api.rst

 ``maxnumbarvar``
     The maximum number of semidefinite variables.

 Sets the number of preallocated symmetric matrix variables in the optimization task.
-When this number of variables is reached |mosek| will automatically allocate more space for variables.

-It is not mandatory to call this function, since its only function is to give a hint of the amount of data to preallocate for efficiency reasons.

-Please note that ``maxnumbarvar`` must be larger than the current number of variables in the task.

 .. index:: put_max_num_con